 Applying STAT requires implementing the scientific method throughout the planning, design, execution, and analysis of experiments or observational studies to address test objectives.
 Although STAT has traditionally been applied to physical systems, its use can be extended to software, software-intensive systems such as business systems, simulations, and even test objectives that address cybersecurity requirements.
-Using STAT identifies and quantifies the risk and cost associated with different choices of testing and thus assists practitioners in developing efficient, rigorous test strategies that will yield defensible results.
-Freeman, et al. (2014) and Coleman and Montgomery (1993) both outline considerations and processes for planning objective tests.
+Using STAT identifies and quantifies the risk(s) and cost(s) associated with different choices of testing and thus assists practitioners in developing efficient, rigorous test strategies that will yield defensible results.
+(Freeman, Ryan, Kensler, Dickinson, & Vining, 2013) and (Coleman & Montgomery, 1993) both outline considerations and processes for planning objective tests.
 The anticipated product of the sustained use of STAT is a more progressive, sequential testing approach that correctly leverages past test information while adhering to established systems engineering methodology.